-3.1.3.1.
-Determine the most current "measured" percentage at a fair or higher condition.
-3.1.3.2.
-Present condition data to management in graphic and tabular format.
-3.1.3.3.
-In interim years (every two years), calculate P.I. by extrapolation of available data.
-3.1.3.4.
-Compare needs to current budget partition and recommend budget revisions if necessary.
-3.1.3.5.
-Review program pavement rehabilitation projects annually to achieve objective.
-3136 Review recommended projects with teams to select projects and develop letting program
+- 3.1.3.1.
+Determine the most current "measured" percentage at a fair or higher condition. - 3.1.3.2.
+Present condition data to management in graphic and tabular format. - 3.1.3.3.
+In interim years (every two years), calculate P.I. by extrapolation of available data. - 3.1.3.4.
+Compare needs to current budget partition and recommend budget revisions if necessary. - 3.1.3.5.
+Review program pavement rehabilitation projects annually to achieve objective. - 3.1.3.6.
+Review recommended projects with teams to select projects and develop letting program.

-Provide Quality Customer Service.
-Enhance Public Confidence.
-Deliver Critical Infrastructure Improvements.
-Operate a Safe and Efficient Infrastructure System.
-Program Activity Operations and Ma aintenance Objective Input Output Outcome Efficiency Quality Objective 3.1.3: To effectively maintain and improve the Statewide Highway System so that 75% of the system pavement stays in fair or better condition each fiscal year.
-Highway System Number of Statewide Highway System miles in fair or better condition Percentage of Statewide Highway System miles in fair or better condition
+Program Activity Operations and Ma aintenance Objective Input Output Outcome Efficiency Quality Objective 3.1.3: To effectively Total number of Number of Percentage of maintain and impr ove the Statewide Statewide Statewide Statewide Highway System so o that 75% of the Highway System Highway System Highway System system pavement stays in fair or miles miles in fair or miles in fair or better condition ead ch fiscal year. better condition better condition